• Skip to primary navigation

 2. In a medium-size bowl, whisk together (or stir well) the almond flour and sugar.

-3. Make a well in the middle of the dry ingredients, and add the egg white and almond extact to the bowl.
-Mix with a spatula until the ingredients come together as a thick, smooth paste.
+3. Add the egg white and almond extract, if using, to the bowl.
+Mix until the ingredients come together like a thick paste.

-4. Transfer the paste to a piping bag fitted with a large round tip.
-Or use a large plastic food baggie, cutting a half-inch wide opening at one of the corners.
-If you don't have either, you can use your hands or a couple small spoons.
+4. Transfer the dough to a piping bag or use a large plastic food baggie, cutting a half-inch wide opening at one of the corners.
+If you don't have either, you can use your hands, a tiny ice cream scoop with a release, or a couple of small spoons.

-5. Pipe or drop and shape round 1-inch dollops of the almond paste onto the parchment-lined baking pans.
+5. Pipe or drop and shape one-inch dollops of the dough onto the parchment-lined baking pans.
 For uniform cookies, trace same-size circles onto your paper with a round object about an inch or so in diameter.
 Or print a free macaron template to place underneath the parchment paper.
+If you don't care, just freehand it.
+With a wet fingertip or pastry brush, smooth any peaks sticking from the tops.

-8. Store covered (or not entirely sealed for a crispier cookie over time) at room temperature.
+7. Store the cookies covered (or not entirely sealed for a crispier cookie over time) at room temperature.
 Freeze well-sealed for a couple of months.

 Notes